samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> 10-15 min: run up to Easy-Moderate, RPE 6 to warm up 24 min: do 4 Hard, RPE 9,
+> 10-15 min: run up to Easy-Moderate, RPE6 to warm up 24 min: do 4 Hard, RPE9,
 > 3-minute efforts, recovering for an equal 3 minutes after each 15 min: Easy,
-> RPE 4 to cool down
+> RPE4 to cool down

 ### Friday